jalibu/MMM-BoschSmartHome/README.md

 ## Support

+I put a lot of time and effort into the creation and maintenance for this module and I'm glad so many people like it.
-If you like this module and want to thank, please rate this repository with a star or [buy me a coffee](https://paypal.me/jalibu).
+If you also like this module and want to thank, please rate this repository with a star or donate a small amount [that is worth it to you](https://paypal.me/jalibu).

 ## Features